pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

   * unless we give this job to `State`...
     * Record history `Seq[(M, S)]` in State (and display to user in interactiveMove)
   * stop using chain?
+* Display to player the elapsed moves /and/ the state diff

+* `Game.moverM` is never used

+* Simplify `GuessRiffleProperties` (especially second property)
+* `Game.players` is only used by `outcomeRingHeuristic`
+* Remove hard-coded `ConditionalProbabilityTable` in `axle.game.Strategies.randomMove` (may need new typeclass.. `UniformDistribution`?)
+* stateStreamMap only used in GuessRiffleProperties -- stop using chain?
+* stateStrategyMoveStream only used in GuessRiffleProperties
 * Game.players should be a part of GameState?
-* Display to player the elapsed moves /and/ the state diff

 * The references to `movesMap` in `MoveFromRandomStateSpec.scala` illustrate a need for a cleaner way to create a hard-coded strategy -- which could just be in the form of a couple utility functions from `movesMap` to the data needed by `evGame.{moves,applyMove}` and `rm` strategy

 ## 0.6.1 Control Entropy Consumption